MultiverseLearningProducts/swe/src/mod1/wk1/day2.md

 Consider these 2 RESTful fundamentals; verbs and paths.
 We can expect to see these 2 things in most RESTful APIs.
 Lets have a look at the [Spotify API](https://developer.spotify.com/documentation/web-api/reference-beta/#endpoint-get-multiple-albums) and try to identify these 2 things.

-❓ Can you identify all the different components of the http request we need to form?\n ❓ There are quite a few albums on Spotify and we can't actually `GET` all of them.
+❓ Can you identify all the different components of the http request we need to form?

+❓ There are quite a few albums on Spotify and we can't actually `GET` all of them.
 What is the mechanism Spotify have used to limit the albums you can request?

 ```